johnshearing/PrivateKeyVault/README.md

 Before we see how files are transfered in and out of a computer which does not connect to any other devices, lets have a quick look at how to open it, unpack it, set it up, power it up, shut it down, power it off, and pack it up again.

+You can see here that the wire for the keyboard is tucked away in the upright supports.
+This is only necessary when using tamper evident seals which will be covered later.

 To transfer files into or out of the PrivateKeyVault we use a parade of QR-Codes flashed across the screen which is picked up by a camera phone without the need to connect with it.

 Not only does this tutorial cover the use of QR-Codes to cross the airgap, it is also a beginner’s tutorial on using GPG encrypted messaging.
 Everything you need to know in order to send and receive encrypted messages is covered here.

+Before powering off the pi it is super important to shutdown at the menu first as I am doing here and then wait 15 seconds before powering off.
+Failure to do this will destroy you micro SD card which has all of your secrets.

 Let's start with an over view of the process.
 This is what the raspberry pi screen looks like right after you log in.
 Pressing ctrl+alt+t brings up the Terminal Window.
 You can also click on the Terminal Window icon at the top of the screen.